FPGAwars/apio-wiki-archive/Apio-Boards.md

 Show FPGA boards information

 > [!NOTE]
-> Check the [Supported-boards] page for a list of all the available boards
+> Check the [Supported boards](https://github.com/FPGAwars/apio/wiki/Supported-boards) page for a list of all the available boards

 # Options